SHU-FLYMAN/Visual-Guidence-Calibration/README.md

 In addition, the codes to calculate the next best pose is modified from the URL: https://github.com/pengsongyou/CalibrationWizard.
 The differences of their work and us are that:

-- Corner uncertainty’s calculation of us is more simple because our way is limit to
+- Corner uncertainty’s calculation of us is more simple because our way is more robustness to camera defocus.
-- Inclination angle of poses is limited that only \le 30 ^\circ because we
+- Inclination angle of poses is limited that only 30°  because the inference of moiré phenomenon.

 Thus, please also consider citing the research: